busrasariguzel/iffy/README.md

 * Node
 * Outside data from Google

-## Author
-This amazing app is made by Busra Sariguzel.

 ## Disclaimer
 Temperature data was gathered on the day the app was made.
 Stay tuned for a potential live weather update feature in the near future!